theQRL/hyperion/docs/using-the-compiler.rst

                   "ast": {/* ... */},
                   // Source file in its text form (may contain comments) "contents":"{ function abi_decode(start, end) -> data { data := calldataload(start) } }",
-                  // Source file ID, used for source references, same "namespace" as the Solidity source files "id": 2,
+                  // Source file ID, used for source references, same "namespace" as the Hyperion source files "id": 2,
                   "language": "Yul",
                   "name": "#utility.yul"
                 }],
                 // If given, this is an unlinked object.
                 "linkReferences": {
-                  "libraryFile.sol": {
+                  "libraryFile.hyp": {
                     // Byte offsets into the bytecode.
                     // Linking replaces the 20 bytes located there.
                     "Library1": [